-Countless numbers of lives have been saved because of medicines that Blessings has made available at low or subsidized costs.
-Additionally, the medical personnel including teams of doctors, nurses, dentists, as well as, non-medically trained individuals including clergy, volunteer and professional aid workers have carried Blessings’ medicines to remote locales along with bringing the love and good news of Christ to those who have received medical care.
+Countless lives have been saved because of medicines that Blessings has made available at low or subsidized costs.
+Additionally, the medical personnel—including teams of doctors, nurses, dentists, and non-medically trained individuals, including clergy, volunteer, and professional aid workers—have carried to remote locales Blessings’ medicines and the love and good news of Christ.

 Our guiding principles

 We desire to share the love and compassion of Jesus Christ with all those we serve whether serving our customers, co-workers, vendors, or donors.

 We desire for our customers to have an excellent experience working with our ministry through each and every encounter.

 We aim to provide high quality products to the right customer at the right time, every time.